lphohmann/LumHER2E_characterization/README.md

 ## Metagene analysis
 ### Description
 The metagene analysis focused on investigating differences between the luminal subtypes in six transcriptional programs (termed basal, lipid, mitotic checkpoint, immune response, steroid response, and stroma) related to breast-cancer biology.
-Each of the transcriptional programs was assessed by analyzing the expression of an associated gene set (termed a metagene), which were previously defined by Fredlund et. al. (23).
+Each of the transcriptional programs was assessed by analyzing the expression of an associated gene set (termed a metagene), which were previously defined by Fredlund et. al..
 The basal metagene constituted genes such as basal cell keratins and therefore assessed basal transcriptomic characteristics.
 The lipid metagene was representative of adipocytic characteristics, the mitotic checkpoint metagene of cell cycle processes, the immune response metagene of immune response processes, and the stroma metagene of extracellular matrix-related processes.
-Furthermore, the steroid response (SR) metagene was constituted by a set of known ER status-related genes and therefore assessed processes related to the response to ER-targeted endocrine treatment (23).
+Furthermore, the steroid response (SR) metagene was constituted by a set of known ER status-related genes and therefore assessed processes related to the response to ER-targeted endocrine treatment.
 The metagene score for each sample was calculated as the median of the processed gene expression values.
 Differences in metagene scores between the intrinsic molecular subtypes were assessed using two-sided Welch's or Student’s t-tests.
 ### Associated Scripts
 * metagene_analysis.R